 At the Harvard T.H.
 Chan School of Public Health, we respect and value the inherent worth of each individual from all races, ethnic backgrounds, ages, genders, religions, sexual orientations, disabilities, economic or veteran status, and other diverse perspectives and individual differences.
-Further, we are committed to tolerance, sensitivity, understanding, and mutual respect everywhere within our community, and we hereby affirm our promise to provide a welcoming place for one and all.
+Further, we are committed to fostering understanding across difference and mutual respect everywhere within our community, and we hereby affirm our promise to provide a welcoming place for one and all.
 Through our educational mission, we establish ambitious goals as we strive to increase diversity at all levels of the school.

 The School is committed to providing safe and supportive opportunities for members of all groups within our learning, working, researching, and teaching communities.
 Only with a thoroughly inclusive community, we believe, can the school continue to fulfill its mission of educational excellence and lead global efforts that advance the health and well-being of populations worldwide.